Anuelem/Roblox-Multi-instance/README.md

-needs to be ran as admin for it to load (if it works it works is my motto 😭)
+needs to be ran as admin for it to work (if it works it works is my motto 😭)